soapbox-pub/rebased/docs/configuration/cheatsheet.md

 Advanced settings for connections pool.
 Pool with opened connections.
 These connections can be reused in worker pools.

-For big instances it's recommended to increase `max_connections` up to 500-1000.
+For big instances it's recommended to increase `config :pleroma, :connections_pool, max_connections: 500` up to 500-1000.
 It will increase memory usage, but federation would work faster.

 * `:receive_connection_timeout` - timeout to receive connection from pool.
 Default: 250ms.
 * `:max_connections` - maximum number of connections in the pool.
 Default: 250 connections.